 Five of Cups

-The previous card, the Four of Cups, is about disconnection from life through a lack of drive or inability to cope with the normal events of life.
-The Five of Cups looks at a different kind of disconnection; through real grief and significant disappointments.
+The Four of Cups explores disconnection through a lack of drive or an inability to cope with normal events.
+The Five of Cups explores a different kind of disconnection.
+It delves into profound grief and disappointment.

 The card shows a woman unable to move through grief.
-We see three overturned cups containing wine in front of her.
-The wine has spilt and resembles blood, signifying injury or pain.
+Three overturned cups containing wine sit in front of her.
+The spilled wine resembles blood, signifying injury and pain.

 Queen Niobe

 Queen Niobe is the archetypal bereaved mother.
-She had several sons and several daughters (the exact number of each varies but is usually six of each or seven of each).
+She bore several sons and daughters, traditionally numbering seven of each.

-During a ceremony held to honor the Goddess of motherhood, Leto, Queen Niobe was heard to brag that she had more children than the Goddess of motherhood herself.
-Leto had only two children: Apollo and Artemis (who are seen in the Ace of Swords and Chariot cards).
+During a ceremony honoring Leto (goddess of motherhood), Queen Niobe bragged she had more children than the goddess.
+Leto bore only two children: Apollo and Artemis (seen in the Ace of Swords and The Chariot).

-When Artemis and Apollo heard of this, they both flew into a rage and swore immediate revenge.
-Artemis killed the Queen’s daughters with her bow, and Apollo killed the Queen’s sons in the same way.
+Apollo and Artemis flew into a rage and swore immediate revenge.
+Artemis killed the Queen’s daughters with her bow.
+Apollo killed the sons in the exact same manner.

 Queen Niobe, wracked by grief at the sudden loss of her family fled to a high mountain, Mount Sipylus and pleaded to the sky for the gods to end her pain.
 Zeus, taking pity on her, turned her to stone so that the Queen would gain a heart of stone and no longer grieve.

-Such was the depth of the Queen’s grief that this failed.
-A stream trickled from the rock and continues to do so to this day.
+The depth of her grief caused this transformation to fail.
+A stream trickled from the rock and continues to flow today.

 Description and Symbology

-We see a woman dressed in black and deep in grief.
+We see a woman dressed in black, deep in grief.

-She is on a path that carries on into the distance over a bridge and into a city but the woman is stationary because of her grief.
-She neither moves forward nor backward.
-If she was to carry on down the path the woman may have found comfort and protection in the city.
+She stands on a path stretching into the distance, over a bridge, and into a city.
+Grief renders her stationary.
+She moves neither forward nor backward.
+If she walked down the path, she would find comfort and protection in the city.

-If we note that the woman is Queen Niobe, then we can also see the symbols of the two Gods associated with her grief.
-The raven of Apollo flies overhead and in the distance we see the hare of Artemis (to the right of the path).
+Recognizing the woman as Queen Niobe reveals the symbols of the two gods causing her grief.
+The raven of Apollo flies overhead.
+In the distance, we spot the hare of Artemis to the right of the path.

 row icon image